 The chess grandmaster was in complete disarray after Deep Blue made this move and believed the move was too sophisticated for a computer to make on its own.
 He went so far as to suggest some sort of human intervention took place during the game.

 Grandmaster Yasser Seirawan famously stated that “it was an incredibly refined move, of defending while ahead to cut out any hint of countermoves”.

-On the other hand, many chess masters did come to Kasparov’s defense saying that he was at a complete disadvantage.
+On the other hand, many chess masters came to Kasparov’s defense saying that he was at a complete disadvantage.
 This was due to the fact that Deep Blue’s designers had the opportunity to make tweaks and adjustments to the software between matches according to Kasparov’s style of play.
-The argument for Kasparov is there was no equal footing since he had no access to Deep Blue’s performance record and was hence going in blind.
+The argument for Kasparov is that there was no equal footing since he had no access to Deep Blue’s performance record and was hence going in blind.

 The IBM Deep Blue team did make tweaks between games so that any mistakes would not to be repeated.
 The only problem was that this random move — a bug — sent Kasparov into a complete frenzy, and there was no one to fix this bug.
 He immediately thought it was a move of superior intelligence and not just a random software bug.